Mexican Routes

 Is Mexico safe for travel?

-In most parts of Mexico, tourists need only exercise the caution that they would in any vacation spot – pay attention to its surroundings, wear a money belt, and avoid dark and deserted areas – to avoid becoming crime victims.
+In most parts of Mexico, tourists need only exercise the caution they would in any vacation spot – pay attention to its surroundings, wear a money belt, and avoid dark and deserted areas – to avoid becoming crime victims.

 Street crime is an issue in many parts of Mexico.
 Take standard precautions, such as wearing a money belt or neck pouch, to safeguard your travel money, passport, and credit cards.